nahkd123/nahkd123/README.md

 - [Mixery](https://github.com/nahkd123/Mixery): Digital audio workspace that runs in your browser, so Chromebook users can brag about how their laptop is still useful.
 Don't have time to maintain it right now.
 - [Serarif](https://github.com/nahkd123/Serarif): Sans serif font.
 Basically my attempt to make the font that appears in my dream.
 Not perfect but I think it's decent.

-## Contact info
+## Contact
-- Email address: Clone any of my repository and look at my GPG signature for my email address.
-I only want to interact with real human and not with random bot that gathered my email address by crawling entire GitHub.
+- Email address: You can find my email address by looking at my GPG signature.
+I usually check my inbox everyday or two (or maybe longer, I don't know to be honest).
-- Twitter: see above ;)
+- Twitter: Honestly I don't use Twitter much nowadays, but if you want, you can visit my Twitter profile with the link above.
-- GitHub: see above... again ;)
+- GitHub: You can drop a message [here](https://github.com/nahkd123/nahkd123/issues).
+Note that everyone can see your message there so please avoid posting personal information.